-We are available to speak with you about your EAST POINT DUI case anytime, including after hours and weekends.
-Call Chestney & Sullivan today at 404.816.8777 !
+We are available to speak with you about your East Point DUI case anytime, including after hours, weekends, and holidays!
+Call Chestney & Sullivan today at 404.816.8777

 If you have been arrested for a DUI in East Point, experienced DUI trial attorneys James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours and weekends!
 Mr. Chestney is Board Certified in DUI Defense by NCDD (National College for DUI Defense) and Mr. Sullivan is a former prosecutor.
 We offer a free in-office consultation on how we can effectively defend your East Point DUI charges.
 Call us today at 404.816.8777.

 East Point Municipal Court is located at 2727 East Point Street, East Point, Georgia 30344.
 The East Point Police Department is located in the same building as the municipal court.
 The East Point DUI lawyers at Chestney & Sullivan appear in East Point Municipal Court on a regular basis.
 It is important for East Point DUI lawyers to be familiar with this jurisdiction.
 The Chief Judge in East Point Municipal Court is Judge Rashida Oliver.
 Occasionally other judges may sit on the bench.
 The solicitors (prosecutors) are Antavius Weems and Clifford Tatum who are attorneys contracted by the City of East Point to prosecute your East Point Driving Under the Influence case.